 Here are the renewal requirements for each type of medical assistant certification:

-- CCMA The CCMA certification must be renewed every two years.
+- CCMA The CCMA certification must be renewed every two years or else it will expire.
 To renew, you must complete 10 CE credits, pay a $179 fee, and submit your renewal request to the NHA.

 - CMA.
 A CMA certification is valid for 60 months and can be maintained by completing continuing education courses or retaking the exam.
 To re-certify by continuing education, you must earn 60 continuing education points through the AAMA, apply online to complete your recertification, and pay a $65 (members of AAMA) or $130 (non-member) renewal fee.
 If you decide to re-certify by taking the exam again, you'll have to pay a $125 (members of AAMA) or $250 (non-members).